hyunsooda/typeinfer/README.md

 - Run
-The command below run the current implementation of javascript type inference with an example at `example/example.js` `cargo run`
+The command below to run the current implementation of javascript type inference with an example at `example/example.js`

+`cargo run`

 It reports like below:
 ```
 [Detected cmp violation] Undefined == Number